Azure/logicapps/templates/README.md

     ```javascript
     if (oSession.url.StartsWith("raw.githubusercontent.com/Azure/logicapps")) {
-        oSession.url.Replace("Azure", "derek1ee");
-        oSession["ui-color"] = "red";
+        oSession.url.Replace("Azure", "{replace with your GitHub username}");
     }

 ## Localization
 Please authtor the template with text in the language of your choice.

 ## Contribution Guide
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.